cyberbotics/webots/docs/README.md

 - https://www.cyberbotics.com/doc/blog/index
 - https://www.cyberbotics.com/doc/automobile/index

-You are very welcome to contribute to make this documentation better.<p>
+You are very welcome to contribute to make this documentation better.
 In order to proceed, follow these steps:
-1. Simply fork this repository <p>
+1. Simply fork this repository
-2. Make your modifications &<p>
+2. Make your modifications
-3. Open a pull request that we will review and merge.<p>
+3. Open a pull request that we will review and merge.

 ## To view a specific version: